Rachel-Tookey/RecordShop_Security_Project/README.md

 ### API Spec:

-This will help in generating interactive API documentation so you can play around with the API calls.
+This will help in generating interactive API documentation in order to test the API calls.
 Please see Open API: [here](http://localhost:8080/swagger-ui/index.html).

 ---

-### Docker Instructions:
-(TBC)
+## Docker Instructions please help lol:

 ---